Hranice Abyss

 Hranice Abyss (Hranická propast) is the deepest flooded pit cave in the world.
 It is a karst sinkhole near the town of Hranice, Czech Republic.
+In 2020 a scientific expedition revealed that the lowest reaches are sediment-filled and it was speculated that the sinkhole was formed by upwelling hot acidic water.
 The greatest confirmed depth is 519.5 m, of which 450 m is underwater.
-In 2020, a scientific expedition to the cave revealed that part of the system apparently reaches 1000 m deep, albeit with the lowest reaches sediment-filled.
-Analysis of the water found carbon and helium isotopes which implied that the cave has been formed by acidic waters, heated by the mantle, welling up from below.

 Description

 It is located near the Zbrašov Aragonite Caves, which are open to the public.
-The total depth of the abyss (at least 473.5 m) is unknown, as the lower part of the abyss is flooded by the Hranice Lake.
-The abyss has an elliptical shape and is situated in the SE-SW direction.
+The total depth of the sinkhole (at least 473.5 m) is unknown, as the lower part of the abyss is flooded by the Hranice Lake.
+The sinkhole has an elliptical shape and is situated in the SE-SW direction.
 It is approximately 110 m long at its longest point and 50 m wide at its widest point.
 For most visitors the most interesting figure is the depth of the abyss including the flooded part, but in reality it is a rather rugged karst system.
-Karst phenomena (e.g. sinkholes) can also be observed in the immediate vicinity of the abyss.
+Karst phenomena (e.g. sinkholes) can also be observed in the immediate vicinity of the sinkhole.

 At a depth of 48 m below the surface of the lake, after crossing the siphon called Zubatice (after its jagged shape), it is possible to ascend to the dry caves (Rotunda Dry, Heaven I-III, Monika).
 These are continuously monitored, including water and air temperature measurements.
 In addition, the Dry Rotunda is known as a roosting site for bats, which enter it through a narrow passage from the Jezírka area.
 They have to cross about 7 m of rock mass.
 The occurrence of bats is monitored and studied by experts from the Institute of Biology of the Academy of Sciences of the Czech Republic.

 Below the Zubatice is narrow neck opening to the deep underwater cave called Lift.
 The bottom of the Lift in the depth of 219 m is covered by sunken trees and branches making every further movement complicated and dangerous.
 The area is therefore called Mikado (a reference to the popular game).
 Behind this obstacle is the neck leading to another deep cave whose depth remains still uncertain.